j-nette/Message-Box/README.md

 # Message-Box
-A desktop message box with a handy light and other neat functions
+A desktop message box with a handy light and other neat functions.

 # Features
 - A toggleable slow-glow LED